 Order Execution Policy

-Opening a trading account with a Forex broker, the trader must, first of all, get familiarized with Trading Operating Procedures.
-This document determines the rules for carrying out transactions, as well as specifies legal grounds for resolving disputes between the client and the Company.
+When opening a trading account with a Forex broker, the trader must, firstly, become familiar with Trading Operating Procedures.
+This document determines the rules for carrying out transactions, as well as specifying the legal grounds for resolving disputes between the client and the Company.

-Practice shows that only a small part of clients study the Procedures and Client Agreement that are accepted by them in the form of a public offer when registering at the broker's website.
-Considering that these documents determine the general terms for carrying out trading operations, sometimes even experienced traders have a difficulty understanding how exactly his/her order will be executed in this or another market situation.
+Practice shows that only a small number of clients study the Procedures and Client Agreement that they have accepted in the form of a public offer when registering at the broker’s website.
+Considering that these documents determine the general terms for carrying out trading operations, sometimes even experienced traders have difficulty in understanding how his/her order will be exactly executed in this or another market situation.

 Slippage on stop orders (Buy Stop, Sell Stop, Stop Loss)